greglook/merkle-db/DESIGN.md

   :end key-bytes}
  ...)

-; Read all the records in the given tablet, returning a sequence of data for ; the given set of fields.
+; Read all the records in the given partition, returning a sequence of data for ; the given set of fields.
-(read-tablet db tablet-id & [fields]) => (record ...)
+(read-partition db partition-id & [fields]) => (record ...)

-; Rebuild a table from a sequence of new or updated tablets.
+; Rebuild a table from a sequence of new or updated partitions.
 Existing table ; settings and metadata are left unchanged.
-(build-table db table-name tablet-ids) => db'
+(build-table db table-name partition-ids) => db'
 ```